 Since categories can be easily replicated as a site menu, this tool will help make your site easier to crawl.
 They act as a sort of makeshift sitemap.
 Your site comes with one category my default.
 You’ll need to add more to take advantage of the feature.

 Use the Categories widget to “Add a New Category” or select the box next to a preexisting category to classify a blog post or page.

 4. Post and Page Tags

-These simple labels not only influence SEO, but make for an improved user experience, as well.
+These simple labels not only influence SEO but make for an improved user experience, as well.
 Unlike categories, tags drill down even further to the core of your content.
 When it comes to SEO, tags will help search engines better analyze the keywords that matter to your site’s latest content.
-They also boost on-page optimization by allowing visitors to easily navigate.
+They also boost on-page optimization by allowing visitors to navigate easily.

 Access and add tags on the backend of your site via the Tags widget featured within a new or edited blog post or page.
 Treat tags like keywords: keep them simple and consider which ones users might enter to find the given content.